 To get started, NRCS first works one-on-one with you to develop a conservation plan that meets your goals and vision for the land, and, address the natural resource concerns.
 Together we develop a roadmap outlining which conservation practices would achieve both objectives.

-NRCS offers over 200 conservation solutions depending on where your land is located.
+NRCS offers more than 200 conservation solutions depending on where your land is located.
 These practices are geared towards working farms, ranches, and forests providing producers with many options for conservation.

-Financial assistance thru the EQIP program covers part of the costs to implement conservation methods.
+Financial assistance contracts thru the EQIP program covers part of the costs to implement conservation methods.

 The best way to learn if EQIP is a good fit for your operation, is to contact yourlocal service centerwith a resource concern you would like to address.
 If you choose to move forward, your local NRCS Conservationist will guide you through the application process.